Introduction

 The biennale consistently explores the relationship between human and non-human systems, examining how design mediates our interactions with technology, environment, and each other.
 Recent editions have investigated themes such as digital sovereignty, circular economies, urban resilience, and the ethics of emerging technologies like artificial intelligence and synthetic biology.
 This approach positions design at the intersection of multiple disciplines, fostering dialogue between diverse fields including engineering, art, social sciences, and policy.

-History & Context
+History & Legacy

 The Design Biennale Zurich emerged from Switzerland's rich tradition of design excellence while responding to contemporary shifts in design practice.
-Founded through a collaboration between the Museum für Gestaltung, Zurich University of the Arts (ZHdK), and the Swiss Design Association, the biennale builds upon Switzerland's renowned legacy in graphic design, typography, product design, and architecture while embracing emerging fields and experimental approaches.
+Founded in 2017 through a collaboration between the Museum für Gestaltung, Zurich University of the Arts (ZHdK), and the Swiss Design Association, the biennale builds upon Switzerland's renowned legacy in graphic design, typography, product design, and architecture while embracing emerging fields and experimental approaches.

 The biennale positions itself within Zurich's vibrant design ecosystem, which includes prominent educational institutions, design studios, technology companies, and cultural organizations.
 This context has shaped the biennale's distinctive character—combining Swiss precision and craftsmanship with innovation and critical inquiry.